GaetanLepage/phd-manuscript/sections/5_rl/3_method/0_index.typ

 Although the array might include several microphones, the #acr("ASR") measurements only employ a single microphone.
 Eventual techniques to combine the signal from multiple microphones are out of the scope of this work.
 The following paragraphs discuss the #wer-cost's computing and caching implementation.

-#draft[
-  Actually, no need to introduce this as a theoretical stuff.
-It is actually the formula for the cached cost.
-  -> Make the wording simpler.
-]

-In practice, this theoretical cost is untractable for several reasons.

-detail the reward implementation and the relevant technical choices made.

 ==== #acr("ASR") Frameworks